 The site’s real-world performance can be something completely different than if you’re looking from inside your quick corporate LAN.

 And the site’s real-world performance can be something completely different than if you’re looking from inside your quick corporate LAN.
 If you’re using your own site and don’t experience it as slow, it might have to do with you being too close to the source.

 Will top cop Neeraj Kumar get less views?

 When will the slow label be fully rolled out?
 No one knows but Google.
 Site owners would be wise to identify performance problem areas by getting actual visibility into how actual users view their pages.
-We recommend using Pingdom’s Real User Monitoring.
+We recommend using Pingdom’s Real User Monitoring or the Page Speed Monitoring.
 Well, that goes without saying.
 So will Google’s new potential game-changer speed up things?
 Time will tell.